 By contrast, “long-form” improv doesn’t rely on preset games or jokey one-liners.
 The basic unit of long-form improv is a “scene.”
 Though scenes usually feature two improvisers, a single person can improvise a scene (as could 20 people, although you’d need a big stage).
 When taken out of context, a successful long-form scene might be mistaken for scripted sketch comedy—but of course, everything is being made up on the spot (even costumes or props, which are mimed).

 Improv groups, or “teams,” usually begin by taking a one-word suggestion from the audience.
 That suggestion inspires a collection of scenes that comprise a “piece” or “form.”
 Think of a form as a 20-to-60-minute play with a set structure.
 Perhaps the most practiced form is the Harold.
-What is a Harold, you ask?
-It’s a structure used in long-form improv in which separate scenes are improvised, then revisited twice more.
+A Harold a structure used in long-form improv in which separate scenes are improvised, then revisited twice more.
 At its best, the Harold ends when those three scenes connect in organic and unexpected ways.
 Fun fact: Most “Seinfeld” episodes are structured like a Harold.

 “Though its roots go back to commedia dell’arte of the 16th century, the history of improv as we know it didn’t start until the mid-1900s.”